Vietnamese diaspora: Belgium

 An estimated 14,000 ethnic Vietnamese reside in Belgium as of 2012.
 Similar to the Vietnamese community in France, the Vietnamese Belgian community traces its roots to before the end of the Vietnam War.
 Beginning in the mid-1960s, Belgium became a popular alternative destination to France for South Vietnamese seeking higher education and career opportunities abroad.
 A much larger influx of Vietnamese arrived as refugees after the Fall of Saigon.
 After the Berlin Wall fell in 1989, a small number of Vietnamese workers in former Soviet Bloc countries who were sponsored by the communist Vietnamese government also sought asylum in Belgium.

 The Vietnamese Belgian population largely resides in and around the capital of Brussels or in the southern French-speaking Wallonia region, especially around the city of Liège.
 As in France, South Vietnamese refugees to Belgium were largely of higher social standing and integrated much easier into their host country's society than their peers who settled in North America, Australia and the rest of Europe due to better linguistic and cultural knowledge.
 The Vietnamese Belgian community is strongly attached to its counterpart community in France, with both communities largely achieving higher socioeconomic success in their host countries than other overseas Vietnamese populations.

 Russia

 Vietnamese people in Russia form the 72nd-largest ethnic minority community in Russia according to the 2002 census.
 The census estimated their population at only 26,205 individuals, making them among the smaller groups of Việt Kiều.
-Unofficial estimates, however, put their population as high as 100,000 to 150,000.